 That’s why this guide highlights platforms built for the reality of heavy equipment maintenance.
 These aren’t just digital work order trackers.
 CMMS platforms are purpose-built to help teams prevent failures, enforce SOPs, and keep work moving in the field, even without a connection.

-Whether you’re running a construction fleet, keeping haul trucks moving in a pit, maintaining combines in a field, or servicing compressors in a remote terminal, these five software platforms represent the best options for heavy equipment maintenance in 2025.
+Whether you’re running a construction fleet, keeping haul trucks moving in a pit, maintaining combines in a field, or servicing compressors in a remote terminal, these three software platforms represent the best options for heavy equipment maintenance.

 What Heavy Equipment Teams Need from Maintenance Software